Georgegriff/griffadev/src/posts/scheduling-builds-on-netlify/scheduling-builds.md

       env:
         TOKEN: ${{ secrets.NETLIFY_BUILD_HOOK_TOKEN }}
 ```
+The above configuration will run every day at around 15:00.

 You will want to secure your `build_hook` token in a secret on Github.

 I did this originally and thought job done right?
 Well, not quite.

-> Github Actions are disabled on projects after 60 days if there is activity on the repository, meaning bye bye scheduled builds.
+> Github Actions are disabled on projects after 60 days if there is no activity on the repository, meaning bye bye scheduled builds.

-The above limitation might be okay, depending on your use case, but for my case where I wanted to make sure I was fetching the latest videos from a YouTube playlist, this was no good because the website's code itself may not be updating very often.
+The above limitation might be okay, depending on your use case, but for my case where I wanted to make sure I was fetching the latest videos from a YouTube playlist, this was no good because the website's code itself may not be updating very often, but there may be new videos added.

 ## Using CircleCI instead

-An alternative to Github actions is to use CircleCI to do this instead, it has a generous free tier too so there should be no charge for this.
+One alternative to Github actions is to use CircleCI to do this instead, it has a generous free tier too so there should be no charge for this.

-Then you can create a configuration like this:
+You can create a configuration like this:
 - Create a folder in your Git repository called `.circleci`
 - Create a file called `config.yml`

-Populate the site with something like the following (you can use a different image if you wish).
+Populate the `config.yml` with something like the following (you can use a different image if you wish).
 This will build every day at 3PM.

 ```yaml
 version: 2